Fans and musicians pay tribute to Foo Fighters drummer Taylor Hawkins

 I woke up this morning to hear the awful news of Taylor Hawkins death.
 What a terrible loss to us all.
 He was such a lovely guy and such a brilliant player. ⁰My deepest condolences go out to his family, his band and his fans.
 He will be sadly missed Rest In Peace Taylor. -Tony pic.twitter.com/MSYRMzDy8c— Tony Iommi (@tonyiommi) March 26, 2022

-Liam Gallagher, of Oasis posted that he was “absolutely devastated.”
+Liam Gallagher of Oasis posted that he was “absolutely devastated.”
 Axl Rose, frontman of Guns N’ Roses, wrote that he was “Shocked n’ saddened to hear of the passing,” calling Hawkins “a really great guy, drummer n’ family man.”

 Many noted Hawkins’s character and energy.
 Tom Morello of Rage Against the Machine tweeted a photo of himself and Hawkins with Jane’s Addiction’s Perry Farrell, writing: “God bless you Taylor Hawkins.
 I loved your spirit and your unstoppable rock power.”
 Singer Ozzy Osbourne called Hawkins, a “great person and amazing musician.”